 Upon successful completion of the NCLEX-PN, graduates may work in many states.
 There are excellent opportunities for employment in hospitals, home health, long term care facilities and clinics.
 This program prepares for a lifelong career as an LPN or as a stepping stone for articulation and further education.

 Must be 18 years of age by the time the NCLEX exam is taken.
-The application process includes but may not be limited to the completion of practical nursing program application and all required documentation, pre-entrance* testing and submitted references.
+The application process includes but may not be limited to the completion of practical nursing program application and all required documentation and pre-entrance* testing.
 Program expenses include tuition as well as program fees.

 Financial aid is available for qualified students.
 Call HPTC Financial Aid office at 580.571.6177 to make an appointment.
 Other scholarship information is listed at the bottom of this page.

 Students will have to show proof of a passing grade or certificate of completion for Medical Terminology and proof of certification for CNA as well as have the American Heart Association: BLS Healthcare Provider.
-All CNA requirements, Medical Terminology and CPR requirements must be completed by July 26, 2019.
+All CNA requirements, Medical Terminology and CPR requirements must be completed by the date outlined in the application packet.
 HPTC does offer these course requirements through our Short Term Adult classes or online.
 Click here to see our offerings of these courses.